priteshrnandgaonkar/react-native-call-detection/README.md

 Dont forget to call `dispose` when you don't intend to use call detection, as it will avoid memory leakages.

-Example project can be used to test out the example.
+Example project can be used to test out the package.
 In the example project update the `HomeComponent.js` with the phone number to call

 ```javascript
   callFriendTapped() {